cronvel/terminal-kit/documentation.md

   returned unchanged
 * prefix `string` (optional) prepend that string to the response string, or add a `prefix` property to the response array: when used in an `inputField()`, this cause this string to be prepended to the output of the auto-complete menu.
+* postfix `string` (optional) append that string to the response string, or add a `postfix` property to the response array: when used in an `inputField()`, this cause this string to be appended to the output of the auto-complete menu.

 This static method is used behind the scene by [.inputField()](#ref.inputField) when auto-completion mechanisms kick in.